larsenjohn/herebyaccident/_posts/2016-04-18-youtube-custom-transcriptions.md

 The easiest way to get there is to navigate to your public (or private) video url and click the "CC" icon in the control bar under the video.

-1. Add new subtitles or CC
+1. **Select:** Add new subtitles or CC
-2. Choose: English
+2. **Choose:** English
-3. Choose: Transcribe and auto-sync
+3. **Choose:** Transcribe and auto-sync
-4. Select: Set Timings
+4. Paste in your plain text of the transcription
-5. Let it propigate for a minute
+5. **Select:** Set Timings
-6. Select: publish
+6. **Select:** publish

 ***

 ## Check settings

+Play the video with the CC captions on.
 It should now default to your "English" title.
-If you need to edit the transcriptions, click on your new CC and select the "Edit" button.
+If you need to edit the transcriptions, click on your new CC setting and select the "Edit" button.
 In each table will be split up based on the automated time settings.